Caen tramway

 The Caen tramway (Tramway de Caen) is a tram in the city of Caen, France.

-The tram opened on 27 July 2019 and replaced the Caen Guided Light Transit (TVR) that closed in December 2017.
+The tram opened on 27 July 2019 and replaced the troubled Caen Guided Light Transit (TVR) guided bus system, which closed in December 2017.
 The tramway uses the same route as the TVR, with a short new branch to Presqu'île and a new tram depot in Fleury-sur-Orne.

 History

 The Caen Guided Light Transit (Caen TVR) opened in 2002 after 3 years of construction.

 Viacités confirmed on 14 December 2011 its plans to abandon the TVR in favour of a conventional tramway by 2019, due to its unreliability.
 The conversion to light rail also included the termination of two concession contracts that Keolis and Bombardier-Spie Batignolles consortium STVR hold.
 In late 2014, the French government pledged €23.3 million towards Caen's light rail conversion project, estimated to cost approximately €230 million.

 In December 2017, the TVR closed and construction work began.
 The new tramway opened on 27 July 2019.